yahya-goorakani/C-Codes/задание№ 2/README.md

 #
 # Example

-`input:`Enter the size of the array:	4
+`Input:`Enter the size of the array:	4

 array[0] : 1